kiriland/explain-me-this/README.md

 ## Explain Me This
-An app that help you undertand the complex research papers.
+An app that will help you understand research papers.

 ## TODO
 - [ ] Authentication